What Do I Major IN If I Want To Be An X-Ray Tech?

 X-Ray Tech Curricula

 X-ray tech programs focus on courses like anatomy and physiology, patient positioning, imaging, pathology and radiation protection.
 Additional course topics cover patient care, medical law and ethics, patient confidentiality and medical terminology.
-Students seeking X-ray technology or radiologic technology programs can also check for programs that have been accredited by the Joint Review Committee on Education in Radiologic Technology.
+Students seeking X-ray technology or radiologic technology programs can also check for programs accredited by the Joint Review Committee on Education in Radiologic Technology.
 This commission accredits certificate, associate's and bachelor's degree programs.

 X-Ray Tech Career Overview